kidd1492/expert_in_a_box/langchain_academy/Module1_intro/README.md

 When I setup how they showed in the course it detatched the nodes from the rest of the graph.
 I ran it both way and had the same result.

-Both  resent the same logical flow:
+Both have the same logical flow:
 `__start__ → node_1 → (node_2 or node_3) → __end__`

 Both setups work the same at runtime